kenhowardpdx/vscode-gist/README.md

 # vscode-gist

-> Extension for Visual Studio Code to create gists.
+> Extension for Visual Studio Code to create, open and modify gists.
 They can be anonymous, private or public and can be created from a selection or full file.

 ![screencast](./vscode-gist.gif)